Do you have soil that’s high in clay or sand? Here are some of my favorite organic soil amendments that can improve conditions for growing vegetables.

 I prefer to use wood chips in the pathways of my vegetable garden.
 That’s because beneficial soil organisms and fungi will enjoy plowing through my beds between the pathways.

-Tree trimmers often deliver wood chips for free if they are working in your area.
-I have access to an arborist who delivers a trailer-load for a $20 fee.
+Tree trimmers often deliver wood chips for free.
+For example, I have access to an arborist who delivers a trailer-load for a $20 fee.

 - Soil Biology Primer by Elaine Ingham